 "Peppermint oil can relax tense muscles, making it ideal for relieving tension headaches and migraines.
 It’s also a great natural energizer, so I recommend using it during the day," says Axe.
-He points to a study published in the journal Phytomedicine that shows peppermint oil and ethanol has a "significant analgesic [or pain-relieving] effect," and is effective in reducing headache sensitivity.
+He points to a study published in the journal International Journal of Molecular Sciences that shows compounds found in peppermint oil have "been shown to inhibit capsaicin irritancy, sprains, heat hypersensitivity, and headaches".

 "Lavender is naturally calming, so I recommend diffusing it in your bedroom in the evening before bed," says Axe.
 "It will cause the body to relax and help relieve pain from any lingering headache, and it will also help you to fall asleep and get a good night’s rest, which can help to prevent headaches the following day."

 In one study, researchers used lavender aromatherapy to treat people suffering from headache attacks.
 Of the 129 patients, 92 "responded entirely or partially to lavender," suggesting the plant could have soothing properties.

 "Rosemary oil has been shown to lower the stress hormone cortisol, which can trigger headaches when elevated.
 [Rosemary can] also reduce pain," says Axe.
 It has been used in folk medicine to treat headaches because of its anti-inflammatory and analgesic properties.